Editorial Standards

 Key Takeaways

-• Use Form 3949‑A to report serious, intentional violations like unreported income, false deductions, fabricated documents, abusive schemes, or payroll tax abuses.
+- Use Form 3949‑A to report serious, intentional violations like unreported income, false deductions, fabricated documents, or payroll tax abuses.
+Abusive tax avoidance schemes, promotions, and promoters route to Form 14242, not Form 3949‑A.

 What Is Form 3949‑A?

 Form 3949‑A, often called “Information Referral,” is how you report suspected federal tax violations by an individual, a business, or both.
 You provide who, what, where, when, why, and how, along with any copies of documents that back up your account.
-The IRS now offers a secure online submission flow, and it still accepts paper forms by mail.
-Use whichever method helps you organize your facts clearly and safely.
+Per the Form 3949‑A instructions, the form must be printed and mailed; no e-file, fax, or email submission channel exists.
+Organize your facts clearly before printing.

-Typical issues that fit this form include unreported income, false deductions or credits, fabricated or altered documents, abusive shelters, failure to file, failure to pay or withhold, and organized evasion patterns.
-The online IRS page lists these categories plainly, which can help you check your facts against what the Service considers within scope.
+Typical issues that fit this form include unreported income, false deductions or credits, fabricated or altered documents, failure to file, failure to pay or withhold, and organized evasion patterns.
+Abusive tax avoidance schemes and shelters route to Form 14242, not Form 3949‑A. The online IRS page lists these categories plainly, which can help you check your facts against what the Service considers within scope.

 When Not To Use Form 3949‑A

-• Preparer misconduct or fraud needs Forms 14157 and, when applicable, 14157‑A. The IRS accepts these online, by fax, or by mail, and posts the Return Preparer Office mailing address.
+- Preparer misconduct or fraud needs Forms 14157 and, when applicable, 14157‑A (when both forms apply, submit them together to the address shown on Form 14157‑A, not Form 14157).
+The IRS accepts these online, by fax, or by mail, and posts the Return Preparer Office mailing address.

 Why Firms And Families Ask About This Form